Threat Unknown - Security Consulting Logo

 If you want enterprise revenue, you are opting into enterprise expectations.
 That does not mean you need a huge security team or gold plated compliance.
 It does mean you need to choose where to be strong, and you need to be honest about what is not there yet.

 Here is the tradeoff.
-If you invest early in a baseline of technical controls and reusable evidence, you move faster later.
+If you invest early in a baseline of safeguards and reusable proof, you move faster later.
 If you delay, you will pay the tax during every deal, because each customer will force you to re explain your story from scratch while your team scrambles to patch gaps under pressure.

 The best part is that these investments compound.
-A clean asset inventory helps patching.
-Good access controls reduce incident risk and also make audits easier.
-Centralized logging supports detection, and it also strengthens your credibility when you describe how you would respond.
+A clean inventory of devices and cloud assets makes updates and patching easier.
+Strong access controls reduce incident risk and also make audits easier.
+Centralized logs help you notice problems and also strengthens your credibility when you explain how you would respond.

 When the smaller vendor still wins and how to make that safe